 Reviews and website information can be found on the detail screen.
 Use the drop down menu in the upper left-hand corner for more information and quick access.

 - Intensive Outpatient ( IOP)

 Detoxification from alcohol and any mood altering chemicals is the first phase of treatment.
 Detox MUST be done under the medical supervision of a licensed MD.
 Today, there are state-of-the-art medications available to ease and minimize the cravings and effects of withdrawal.

 An outpatient facility offers similar services as partial day and inpatient except clients do not stay at the facility overnight.
 Intensive outpatient (IOP) generally offers 1 hour of treatment 3 days a week.
 Group therapy includes skills training, relapse prevention, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) and motivational enhancement therapy (MET).
 A qualified addiction specialist, trained in the various therapies, leads the sessions.

 The difference between Outpatient and Inpatient is how many times per week a client is required to attend.

 Residential inpatient programs are a type of therapy where the individual lives in the center and receives rehabilitation over a course of several weeks or months.
 These live-in facilities specialize in expert care for chemical dependency, alcoholism, as well any underlying psychological problems.
 Because almost half of all people suffering from substance abuse are also suffering from a co-existing mental health condition, many facilities offer some type of dual therapy that addresses both.

-New York State Office of Alcoholism & Substance Abuse Services (OASAS)
+State Office of Alcoholism & Substance Abuse Services (OASAS)

 Publicly-funded recovery programs and services are available at the state level.
 Here is the name, website, street address and phone number for this state’s department of substance abuse services.